 What is HbA1c and Why Does It Matter?

-An HbA1c blood test shows your average blood sugar level over the previous two to three months.
-It allows doctors to see how well your body is managing glucose, especially if you have diabetes or are at risk for it.
+Your average blood sugar level over the preceding two to three months is measured by an HbA1c blood test.
+It allows doctors to see how well your body is maintaining glucose, especially if you have diabetes or are at risk for it.

-Glycated hemoglobin, or HbA1c, is the result of blood sugar (glucose) adhering to hemoglobin, a protein found in red blood cells.
+The outcome of blood sugar (glucose) binding to haemoglobin, a protein present in red blood cells, is glycated haemoglobin, or HbA1c.
 This test gives you a long-term picture of your body’s sugar level because red blood cells only last for about three months.

 Physicians use HbA1c to detect type 2 diabetes or prediabetes and to monitor the effectiveness of treatment.
 HbA1c gives a more comprehensive picture than the daily variations observed in finger-prick glucose tests.
 This makes it a reliable indicator for identifying long-term blood sugar trends.